The Very Precise Science Behind the Most Viral Lip Art on Instagram

 Vlada Haggerty spends hours on her lipstick, and it’s earned her almost a million followers.

 The first time we saw makeup artist Vlada Haggerty’s work on Instagram, it was a now-iconic image of a copper metallic mouth with a single drip inching downwards from the bottom lip.
-The image looked computer-generated.
-The flawless, plump shape of her lips, the smooth, chrome finish of the lipstick, and the perfect droplet caught at *just* the right moment.
-But it’s not.
+The image looked computer-generated—the flawless shape of her lips, the smooth, chrome finish of the lipstick, and the perfect droplet caught at *just* the right moment—but it’s not.
 It’s the elbow grease of one very hardworking, patient, and precise Haggerty from her apartment in Los Angeles that she shares with her husband and small, fluffy white puppy.
 (This elbow grease, by the way, led to some controversial copycat moments by Kylie Jenner herself, as you might remember.)

 But after hundreds of images of bejeweled and sequined lips, and pouts painted to imitate artwork like Van Gogh’s Starry Night and Dali’s melting clocks, Haggerty is showing more and more of herself—not just her face, but her product expertise.
 The petite platinum blonde was scooped up by Smashbox as their lip editor-in-chief and just this spring launched her Petal Metal collection with the iconic L.A. makeup house.
 We recently visited Haggerty at her apartment in L.A. to see everything that goes into each of her high-impact images, get a look at her camera game, and beg her to share her lip balm secrets.